 - A U.S. citizen, permanent resident of the United States or a DACA recipient

 - Minimum of one year of full-time professional experience in the field of policy.

-- Applicants should have a proven commitment to policy-making and public service.
+- Applicants should have a proven commitment to a career in policy-making and public service.

 - Application form